spmcdev/carparts-management/docs/deployment/DEPLOYMENT.md

 ## Testing Your Deployment

-1. Visit your Vercel frontend URL
+1. Visit your Railway frontend URL
 2. Try to register a new user
 3. Login and test all functionality
 4. Check Railway logs for any backend errors